Unraveling Secrets: Mia’s Emotional Journey

 “It’s not fair,” murmured the old lady.
 “It’s spring; the young should be occupied with love, with, yes, with the spirit of forgiveness.”
 She looked again at the scene that stirred her blood.
 Yet they were giving their country pride—pride that they would not give up their freedoms without a struggle—freedom to feed their own and determine their destiny.

 She mused aloud, “Why do they have to grow up so fast, missing the beauty of spring?
-America with its boundless wealth, its love, and its flowers.
+America, with its boundless wealth, its love, and its flowers.
 The young people there walk among the flowers during spring.
 Why not here?”

 The elderly woman turned in time to see one of the enraged soldiers cut down a young man.
 She crumpled to the sidewalk in unconcealed sobs.
 Silence descended over the group.
-A thin wail came from the sidewalk where the old women sobbed, “My son will now only see the spring flowers from a grave.
+A thin wail came from the sidewalk where the old woman sobbed, “My son will now only see the spring flowers from a grave.
 Why?”

 Weird technology in my world—